I have a confession to make.

 This pasta looks amazing and is incredibly easy to put together!
 You can add in whatever veggies you want to jazz it up a bit and make it a healthy option!

-I’m all about finding easy meal prep recipes!
+I’m all about finding easy and cheap meal prep recipes!
 If you’ve got any favorites, share them in the comments below!